 From the name alone, you know that this salad recipe contains broccoli and bacon, but it has the loaded part too…

 This main ingredient in this salad is raw broccoli.
-I love raw broccoli, and actually prefer it over cooked.
+I love raw broccoli and prefer it to cooked broccoli.
 (I also love raw cauliflower but I love cooked cauliflower too – mmm, cauliflower cheese!)

-Raw broccoli has become one of those “superfoods”, and I put that in quotes because, lets be fair, so many foods have that title these days.
+Raw broccoli has become one of those “superfoods”, and I put that in quotes because, let’s be fair, so many foods have that title these days.
 I was eating it raw before it was super!
-It is rich in fibre, vitamins and minerals (vitamin A, vitamin C, vitamin K, folate, calcium and manganese), and antioxidants.
+It is rich in fiber, vitamins, and minerals (vitamin A, vitamin C, vitamin K, folate, calcium, and manganese), and antioxidants.

 That said, some people can’t digest raw broccoli well, so if you are one of those people, you can lightly steam the broccoli, and plunge into a bowl of water and ice to stop the cooking process and retain the crunch.